harrinriza1993/Let-us-C-programming-solutions/chapter14/Readme.md

 				k.
 FAO
 				l.
 F9D

-**e.**: Match the folowing with reference to the following program
+**e.**: Match the folowing with reference to the following programsegment:
- segment:

 	int x[3][5] = {
 			{1, 2, 3, 4, 5},
 			{6, 7, 8, 9, 10},